MCNC Solutions Aim to Solve Problems

 Back in June, MCNC’s President and CEO Jean Davis shared her thoughts on indigenous innovation with a focus on our services.
 This important and expanding area of service development is a responsibility I am excited to lead.
-As with my primary role in leading Customer Support, service development is all about developing solutions that solve the issues facing our clients.
+As with my primary role in leading Community Support, service development is all about developing solutions that solve the issues facing our clients.
 The three areas that we have initially chosen to focus on are Security, Cloud Strategies, and Identity Management.

 To address these focus areas, MCNC formed a cross-functional service development team.
-This team includes senior engineers and managers from the security, network, customer support, strategic development, and data center teams.
+This team includes senior engineers and managers from the security, network, client support, strategic development, and data center teams.
 The SD Team meets every two weeks to examine new ideas, discuss status, and vet services in all stages of development.
 Our vision includes work in the areas below.

 We know security is a top priority and we’re developing solutions to address your concerns.
 One solution that’s in progress provides continuous monitoring and risk assessment for connected systems.
 This service will continuously monitor public-facing systems and score their risk of compromise based on many factors including system patch status, system configuration, and real-world threat intelligence information.
-Customers can log into a web portal to interact with their risk and vulnerability data in real-time.
+Clients can log into a web portal to interact with their risk and vulnerability data in real-time.
 The system will identify the highest risk systems and provide information on how the system and network administrators can address identified issues to lower their risk of compromise.
-This service should be available to MCNC customers in 2018.
+This service should be available to MCNC clients in 2018.